 Check for understanding: What are the four parts of fit?

 Take time throughout the day to name examples of the different types of fit choices you observe kids making.
-Pay special attention to modeling positive self-talk and calling out examples of recharging energy.
-Download the ABCs of a Healthy Me poster pack or healthy choice ideas involving recharge, mood, food, and move.
+Download the ABCs of a Healthy Me poster pack for healthy choice ideas involving recharge, mood, food, and move.
 Get ready to think about what kinds of things influence the choices we make.

 Time: 20 Minutes